Here's How Your Trade Ryerson Holding Corporation (RYI) Aggressively Right Now

 Sponsored

-RYI currently public float of 16.23M and currently shorts hold a 3.73% ratio of that float.
-Today, the average trading volume of RYI was 305.54K shares.
+The average price from analysts is $20.00, which is -$9.08 below the current price.
+RYI currently public float of 16.39M and currently shorts hold a 3.22% ratio of that float.
+Today, the average trading volume of RYI was 320.39K shares.

 RYI’s Market Performance

-RYI stocks went down by -12.78% for the week, with a monthly jump of 1.91% and a quarterly performance of 62.96%, while its annual performance rate touched 96.73%.
-The volatility ratio for the week stands at 11.17% while the volatility levels for the past 30 days are set at 7.02% for Ryerson Holding Corporation.
-The simple moving average for the period of the last 20 days is -10.76% for RYI stocks with a simple moving average of 29.02% for the last 200 days.
+RYI stocks went down by -13.96% for the week, with a monthly drop of -0.82% and a quarterly performance of 44.13%, while its annual performance rate touched 94.95%.
+The volatility ratio for the week stands at 10.11% while the volatility levels for the past 30 days are set at 7.32% for Ryerson Holding Corporation.
+The simple moving average for the period of the last 20 days is -23.04% for RYI stocks with a simple moving average of 9.75% for the last 200 days.

 Analysts’ Opinion of RYI